postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ### Generating interpolated strings

-Instead of generating a string as an array separately and using `string.Format`, you can generate an interpolated string using the <xref:Caravela.Framework.Code.Syntax.InterpolatedStringBuilder> class.
+Instead of generating a string as an array separately and using `string.Format`, you can generate an interpolated string using the <xref:Caravela.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> class.

-The following example shows how an <xref:Caravela.Framework.Code.Syntax.InterpolatedStringBuilder> can be used to automatically implement the `ToString` method.
+The following example shows how an <xref:Caravela.Framework.Code.SyntaxBuilders.InterpolatedStringBuilder> can be used to automatically implement the `ToString` method.

 [!include[ToString](../../code/Caravela.Documentation.SampleCode.AspectFramework/ToString.cs)]